NeoResearch/neocompiler-eco/README.md

 Our next steps are moving us towards Java and Solidity (through NeoSol initiative).

 ### What does it currently do
-* Compile input C# or Python code using reliable and safe servers (backend) compilers;
+* Compile input C#, Python or Go code using reliable and safe servers (backend) compilers;
 * Return AVM and ABI codes (more precise of C# compiler);
 * Deploy and invoke code to private net (Current in the back);
 * Tests with different wallets, synced and with able to provide historic data our activity.

 ### Next steps
-* Integrate with Go
+* Integrate with testnet invokes
 * Integrate with Java
 * Integrate with neo-solidity (project in early phases);
 * Move towards client-based compiling (more secure, robust and much more scalable).